How would you like to take a peek into my secret stash of tricks that I’ve personally used to save my clients 10% to 70% on life insurance?

 - You need coverage in place immediately and don’t care about the extra cost

-- If you suspect something just isn’t “quite right” with your health, but you haven’t seen a doctor yet about it.
+- You want to be extra cautious about getting coverage.
+You don’t want to be surprised by something that comes up in your medical exam.
+For example, if you suspect something just isn’t “quite right” with your health, but you haven’t seen a doctor yet about it.
 Be careful here.
 Do not wait to see a doctor about any health condition.
 You’re risking your life if you do.
 However, some people have successfully purchased no exam policies when feeling something is “off” and were able to qualify, later finding out they had cancer or some other terminal illness.
 So it is a way to sidestep the exam.
 Again I don’t recommend this, but I’ve seen this done.

 Here’s the breakdown: